pnti/yiddish-keys-linux-copy/README.md

    `grep -n '<name>yi</name>' /usr/share/X11/xkb/rules/evdev.xml`

-6. If found add new layout to it.
+6. If found, add new layout to it.
 Find <variantList></variantList> and add definition of your layout.

    ```html
    <variant>